janetlayne2/Temporal-SIR-GN/README.md

 ## Datasets
 All datasets are undirected, but do not have a reverse edge.
 The preprocessing from loader.py generates an adjacency list with a reverse edge.
 Datasets are of the form:<br>
 ```bash

 nodeID1, nodeID2, timestamp

 ```

 with labels:<br>

     src, trg, time

+The table below gives the recommended hyperparameters for each dataset

 | Dataset   | Alpha    | Clusters | Depth |
 |-------------|---------------------------------------------------------------------------|----------------|------------|